Superconducting junctions with flat bands

 The (quasi-)1D tight-binding Andreev scattering problem can be directly solved.
 For an S/N interface where N consists of 1D chains with hopping $t_N$ at half filling connected to each edge site of S, the backscattering matrix is \cite{supplement}

 where $k_e=\arccos(\epsilon/2t_N)$, and $g$ is the Bogoliubov--de Gennes (BdG) surface Green's function of S. The matrix relates the incoming and outgoing scattering modes in the N lead to each other, $a_{R,\rm out}=R a_{R,\rm in}$, and Andreev reflection amplitudes are found in its Nambu off-diagonal components.
-The backscattering matrix $R$ is unitary at energies where the superconductor does not have propagating modes.

-The corresponding Andreev reflection probability for the Creutz ladder as a FB-S [Fig.~\ref{fig:sche}(c)] is illustrated in Fig.~\ref{fig:AR}(a), for $t=t_N=50\Delta\gg\Delta$, $\mu$ tuned at the flat band, and different values of $t'$ allowing to tune the ratio of group velocities $v_{g,S}/v_{g,N}$ on the two sides of the interface.
+The Fermi velocity mismatch between flat-band S and N acts similarly to the barrier height in the Blonder-Tinkham-Klapwijk (BTK) model \cite{blonder1982-tfm}.
+The Andreev reflection probability for the Creutz ladder as a FB-S [Fig.~\ref{fig:sche}(c)] is illustrated in Fig.~\ref{fig:AR}(a), for $t=t_N=50\Delta\gg\Delta$, $\mu$ tuned at the flat band, and different values of $t'$ allowing to tune the ratio of group velocities $v_{g,S}/v_{g,N}$ on the two sides of the interface.
 This illustrates the cross-over from a dispersive to an exact flat band on the S-side.
-The Fermi velocity mismatch between S and N acts similarly to the barrier height in the Blonder-Tinkham-Klapwijk (BTK) model \cite{blonder1982-tfm}.
 When approaching the exact flat-band limit, the resonance at $E=\Delta$ gradually disappears and converges to a slowly varying background determined by the matching of the propagating modes of N to the localized evanescent states of S in its normal state.
-This picture is also seen for different lattice models.
+This behavior is similar for different lattice models with a mismatch at the interface.

-Flat band systems may additionally host edge states.
-They are visible as additional poles in $g$ in Eq.~\eqref{eq:scattering}.
+Flat band systems may additionally host edge states, visible as additional poles in $g$ in Eq.~\eqref{eq:scattering}.
 If the edge state energies are close to the chemical potential, they provide a resonant Andreev reflection peak in the reflection probability.
 These resonances generally can be visible in transport properties \cite{pyykkonen2021,pyykkonen2023-snq}.
-In Fig.~\ref{fig:AR}(b) we show the Andreev reflection probability for the sawtooth lattice [cf.~Fig.~\ref{fig:latt}(c)], tuning the edge potential $V_0=-t/\sqrt{2} + \delta V_0$ to align the edge state with the chemical potential $\mu=-t\sqrt{2}$.
-The resonance peak location is aligned at the edge state, and its width depends on the hybridization of the state with the N-lead; here the coupling was chosen as $t'=t/10$.
+To illustrate, in Fig.~\ref{fig:AR}(b) we show the Andreev reflection probability for the sawtooth lattice [cf.~Fig.~\ref{fig:latt}(c)], tuning the edge potential $V_0=-t/\sqrt{2} + \delta V_0$ to align the edge state with the chemical potential $\mu=-t\sqrt{2}$.